 The reduced intake of cats to animal shelters is an indirect metric of a decrease in free-roaming cat populations, as is a decrease in shelter euthanasia or cat-related complaint calls to animal control.
 Whereas this type of data is easy to obtain and track over time – and it's better to track these indirect metrics than nothing at all – there is a need for better tools for monitoring the direct metric of the number of cats on the outdoor landscape.
 Of the ways that one can conduct an impact assessment of a spay/neuter program, this is the most difficult metric to study.
 Few people in cat welfare and veterinary worlds know about methods to quantify populations of free-roaming animals.
 Wildlife researchers and population ecologists, however, have an array of methods to do so.

-Veterinarians generally focus on individual-level organismal biology: genetics, cellular biology, physiology, and an individual animal's health and welfare.
-Veterinary education includes some training in epidemiology – the study of disease in populations of animals – but this is mostly limited to meat safety in animal agriculture operations and zoonotic diseases like rabies.
-Veterinarians are great at what they do, but they don't have the training to quantify and monitor population sizes of free-roaming and wild animals.
+Veterinarians generally focus on individual-level biology: genetics, cellular biology, physiology, and an individual animal's health and welfare.
+Veterinary education includes some training in epidemiology – the study of disease in populations of animals – but this is mostly limited to meat safety in animal agriculture operations and controlling zoonotic diseases like rabies.
+Veterinarians are great at what they do and integral to the world of animal welfare, but they don't have the training to quantify and monitor population sizes of free-roaming animals.

 Community ecologists go a step further and study how populations of many species interact together as a network.
 They explore questions such as, "What happens to coyote populations when there is a huge increase in mouse populations, and what effect will that have on grasshopper populations the following year?"